eradiate/eradiate/docs/data/intro.rst

     Installing resource 'bsdf/core-v1'

 Resource archives that are not already available locally will be downloaded from the remote data registry.
-They will be unpacked and linked to the version- dependent installation directory.
+They will be unpacked and linked to the version-dependent installation directory.
 The cache and unpacking locations are, by default, common to all Eradiate versions.
-That means that if you use default settings, data that was downloaded with a given version of Eradiate will not be downloaded or unpacked again after an upgrade — only the symbolic links created in the version-specific installation directory will be created again.
+This means that if you use default settings, data that was downloaded with a given version of Eradiate will not be downloaded or unpacked again after an upgrade — only the symbolic links created in the version-specific installation directory will be created again.